kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 1. My Pods are stuck at "Container Creating" or restarting over and over

     Check that your pause image is compatible with your OS version.
 The [instructions](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/deploying-resources) assume that both the OS and the containers are version 1803.
 If you have a later version of Windows, such as an Insider build, you will need to adjust the images accordingly.
 Please refer to the Microsoft's [Docker repository](https://hub.docker.com/u/microsoft/) for images.
 Regardless, both the pause image Dockerfile and the sample service will expect the image to be tagged as :latest.

+    With Kubernetes v1.14, Microsoft will release the pause infrastructure container at mcr.microsoft.com/k8s/core/pause:1.0.0.
+For more information search for "pause" in the "Guide for adding Windows Nodes in Kubernetes".

 ### Further investigation